KDE/digikam-doc/post_processing/metadata_editor.rst

 Status
 ~~~~~~

-This view record workflow information.
+This view records workflow information.

     - **Title**: this checkbox allows to edit the shorthand reference of content.
 This field is limited to 64 characters.
     - **Edit Status**: this checkbox allows to edit the title of content status.
 This field is limited to 64 characters.